Have you ever wondered how planes fly or what it means to be a rocket scientist? Wonder no more.

 Over the course of the class students will design, build, and decorate 3 different balsa wood gliders from scratch, utilizing the knowledge they've learned of wing theory, stability, and structure to optimize their designs.
 By building multiple gliders you'll get the chance to experience the most important part of the engineering design process: testing and improving.
 Don't worry if your first glider isn't perfect — as an engineer you learn that your first design is never going to be your best and there is always room for learning and improvement!

 Each student will also get to build and launch a model rocket that will travel hundreds of feet in the air!
 You'll even get to keep the rocket you build (if the wind doesn't carry it away).

 Note: Rockets may be unrecoverable due to wind, trees, etc. We do not provide extra rockets to replace ones that get lost.
-Also, we will have a limited supply of balsa wood available for the glider activity; students are encouraged to bring in extra materials from home.

 View Weekend Workshop Schedule